haithcockce/learning-stuff/docs/training/infiniband-overview.md

 - Register a _Memory Region_ (MR), an area of memory designated to perform various operations or use as the buffer to read from or write to another node
   - An MR is an aggregate structure containing pointers to relevant IB contexts, protection domains, the starting address of the region of memory, how large the region is, and L/R_Keys
   - Userspace version `ibv_mr` contains all the above
-  - Kernelspace version `ib_mr` contains all the above, but also includes a possible list of queue pairs and includes some addition things for low-level management stuff (such as what the page size for memory is)
+  - Kernelspace version `ib_mr` contains all the above, but also includes a possible list of queue pairs and includes some additional things for low-level management stuff (such as what the page size for memory is)
-  - On registering, an L_key and R_key are generated and associated with the memory region
+  - On registering, an L_key (local key) and R_key (remote key) are generated and associated with the memory region
     - The L_key enables authenticating access to a memory region on the local system.
     - The R_key can be sent to remote systems and enable authenticating access to a local memory region from the remote system (IE performing an RDMA read/write)
 - Create Send and Receive Completion Queues as well as a Queue Pair (overview thereof can be found in Node-To-Node Communications)